sAlexander/nrf52-minimal-c/index.md

 # microBlinky for the NRF52
 ## Blinky in two dozen lines of code

+(You can find all of the code, build commands and a segger flashing utility at [https://github.com/sAlexander/nrf52-minimal-c].

 The nrf52 is a great chip: BLE functionality in a small package at a low cost.
 It's power requirements are low and it's processor is powerful.
 And the development kit is a great platform for learning.

 However, the nrf52 is also quite complex.
 It's based off the ARM Cortex M4, includes a function-packed but complex softdevice, and has a thick reference guide dedicated to describing its hardware functionality.